northbright/Notes/hardware/ubnt/one-uap-can-only-be-managed-by-one-controller.md

 * One UAP can only be adopted and managed by one Unifi Controller
 * The UAP has been adopted and managed by one Unifi Controller can not be found by other Unifi Controllers

+## Solution
+* Turn off the old Unifi Controller
+* You can see the UAP now(gray) in new Unifi Controller on the laptop
+* Click the UAP > "+" >  "Advanced Adopt"
+* Input the user name and password of the device
+* The user name and password is set in the "Settings > Site > Device Authentication" of old Unifi Controller

 ## References
 * [UniFi - 如何向 UniFi 控制器中添加新设备](https://help.ui.com.cn/articles/360000227321/)